 Unfortunately, the type of one-stop solution described above is rarely available, so we use layered countermeasures.

 Figure 3 refers to the example of the web server and shows the application of successive mitigations.
 In this instance, the fix applies a web-application firewall in an attempt to prevent an attacker from triggering the vulnerability.
 The risk is still unacceptable.
 In response, the server is moved to a sandbox or chroot jail to limit the impact if the vulnerability is triggered.

 We’ll touch on this concept of “defence-in-depth” in future instalments of this blog.

 The Law of Diminishing Returns and Cybersecurity Investments

-The price of security services and products is directly linked to the value of the return.
+The price of security services and products is not directly linked to the value of the return on risk.

 The first countermeasure greatly reduces the risk of a breach.
 Broadly applicable commodity products, like firewalls and AV, detect widespread threats very inexpensively but, these basic tools don’t detect threats like living-off-the-land malware or previously unknown binaries.

 The remaining risks are more exotic and less likely, but still, they could significantly impact or even destroy your business.
 The cost to address these exotic risks is generally higher.
 These risks require more effort and know-how to counter the stealth techniques used by the hackers.